joshyorko/rails_ai_agents/README.md

 A library of 48 AI skills for Ruby on Rails development.
 Drop them into your project and your AI coding assistant instantly knows Rails conventions, TDD workflows, and production patterns.

-Works with Claude Code, GitHub Copilot, Cursor, Gemini CLI, and [30+ other tools](https://agentskills.io/specification) that support the Agent Skills standard.
+Works with Mistral Vibe, Claude Code, GitHub Copilot, Cursor, Gemini CLI, and [30+ other tools](https://agentskills.io/specification) that support the Agent Skills standard.

 **Stack:** Ruby 3.3+ / Rails 8.1+ / RSpec / Pundit / Hotwire / PostgreSQL / Tailwind CSS